Browser Cookies

 HELMETS

-• At any age, helmets are mandatory to be worn in CanSkate up to and including Stage 5 for all events, competitions, ice shows, and any other special on-ice activities throughout the season.
+• At any age, helmets must be worn in CanSkate, up to and including Stage 5, for all events, competitions, ice shows, and any other special on-ice activities throughout the season.

 • Helmets worn must be a CSA-approved hockey helmet and must not be expired.

-• A proper fitting helmet sits no more than 1 inch above the brow line, has straps that are shaped like a V around the ears, and has no more than 1 finger space under the chin.
+• A properly fitting helmet sits no more than 1 inch above the brow line, has straps that are shaped like a V around the ears, and has no more than 1 finger's width of space under the chin.

 • Be sure that skaters can see – all excess hair should be pulled back out of the way.